Tabu (actress): Media image and artistry

-Blackbuck poaching case
+1998 Blackbuck poaching case

 In 1998, Tabu was charged with poaching two blackbucks on the outskirts of Kankani village in Jodhpur district of Rajasthan during the filming of Hum Saath Saath Hain along with co-stars Salman Khan, Saif Ali Khan, Sonali Bendre and Neelam Kothari.
-A lower court charged her with the others under the Wildlife Protection Act, 1972 and the IPC.
-She had filed a revision petition before a sessions court which discharged her of Section 51 (causing harm to wildlife) of Wildlife Act and both of 147 (punishment for rioting) and 149 (unlawful assembly of persons) of the Indian Penal Code.
+A lower court charged her with the others under the Wildlife Protection Act, 1972 and the Indian Penal Code.
+She had filed a revision petition before a sessions court which discharged her of Section 51 (causing harm to wildlife) of Wildlife Act and Section 147 (punishment for rioting) and Section 149 (unlawful assembly of persons) of the Indian Penal Code.
 The Rajasthan State Government then filed a revision petition before the Rajasthan High Court at Jodhpur which again added Section 149 against her, which had been dropped earlier.
-In December 2012, the Jodhpur court summoned her along with all the accused for commencement of the trial with the revised charges on 4 February 2013.
-Although Tabu was acquitted in the blackbuck poaching case on 5 April 2018, the Rajasthan High Court issued her with a notice, challenging her acquittal on 11 March 2019.
+In December 2012; the Jodhpur court summoned her along with all the accused for commencement of the trial with the revised charges on 4 February 2013.
+Although Tabu was acquitted in the blackbuck poaching case on 5 April 2018, the Rajasthan High Court issued her a notice, challenging her acquittal on 11 March 2019.